developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/glossary/index.md

  * The Schema Variant value ***Premium N-V1*** might indicate the subset of Managed Configurations supported on Premium Zebra Android devices running Android Nougat and that implement the V1 feature set.

 ### `schema.json`
 The document that defines functions of Zebra devices available for interrogation and/or configuration using Managed Configuration mechanisms.
-[Download the Zebra Schema]()(<<`GITHUB LINK TO COME`).
+[Download the Zebra Schema](../../downloads).

 ### Support, Full
 A feature generally recommended for use, and that come with no significant limitations or restrictions.